FirebirdSQL/jaybird/SECURITY.md

 ## Reporting a Vulnerability

-Security vulnerabilities can be reported at http://tracker.firebirdsql.org/browse/JDBC, make sure to set _Security Level_ to _Managers_.
+Security vulnerabilities can be reported at https://github.com/FirebirdSQL/jaybird/issues, or privately to jaybird (at) lawinegevaar (dot) nl.

 The Jaybird team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the team will keep you informed of the progress